Evidenced based treatment for autism

 Every parent responds to their child’s diagnosis of autism differently.
 Each and every journey is unique.

-While there’s no ‘one size fits all’ approach for helping children and adolescents with autism, early intervention using the methods of Applied Behaviour Analysis (ABA) are proven to be effective+.
+While there’s no ‘one size fits all’ approach for helping children and adolescents with autism, early intervention behavioural programs are proven to be effective.

 Studying and modifying behaviour